Hierarchy | |

 Dragon

-Creature from the mythology of Europe and Asia in the form of a huge winged lizard-like creatures.
-Often it flies, at least - illuminated or breathes fire.
-In many Nations its appearance in the sky portended misfortune.
+A creature from the mythology of Europe and Asia in the form of a huge winged lizard-like creature.

 Zburator